stefan1981/docs/kubernetes.md

 or you can use an online playground:
 - Killercoda Interactive Environments )

+## Best practices
+- use namespaces
+- use liveness probes and readiness probes
+- use resource limits and resource requests
+- use deployments
+- use role-based access control (RBAC)
+- use a managed Kubernetes service
+- keep your containers small
+- label your objects

 # General config
 ### important entries for .bashrc or .zshrc